Last updated: 04 Sep 2020 4:43pm

-Restrictions on non-essential travel and gatherings apply in all states and territories.
+Restrictions on non-essential travel and gatherings apply in all states and territories, and you must comply with any border rules of the state or territory you are entering or leaving.
 Penalties apply for non-compliance.

 Conditions are changing, and you need to seek advice from the relevant state or territory.

 Movement restrictions remain in place between some states and territories.
 To find a summary visit the Office of the Cross Border Commissioner.

 It is vital that individuals and communities remain vigilant and continue to follow health and safety guidelines and maintain physical distancing.
 For more information see the industry guidelines for COVID safe workplaces or visit the NSW Government COVID-19 website.

 New South Wales, Queensland, Tasmania, South Australia, Western Australia and the Northern Territory have enacted movement restrictions across state and territory borders.

 Some exemptions for cross-border travel allow for cross-border movement from New South Wales to Queensland, Victoria and South Australia for essential travel, workforce movements, freight, and specific compassionate grounds.

 You’ll need a valid permit to enter NSW if you've been in Victoria in the last 14 days, except if you're entering NSW:

 All NSW residents are strongly urged not to travel to Victoria.
 If travel is essential, then permits are in place to help contain the spread of COVID-19 and to protect the health and jobs of NSW residents.